ymeillier/vdc-gdc-lab-user/README.md

 ![](./GDC-Lab-Guide/LabGuide-assets/file-20250929135020523.png)

-This lab creates a comprehensive virtual networking and datacenter infrastructure simulation environment on Google Cloud Platform initially created for the purpose of testing and gaining hands-on experience with GDC Bare metal, but also serving as a virtual on-premises environment for other hybrid cloud networking use cases.
+This lab creates a comprehensive virtual networking and datacenter infrastructure simulation environment on Google Cloud Platform.
+It was initially created for the purpose of testing and gaining hands-on experience with GDC Bare metal, but also to serve as a virtual on-premises environment for other hybrid cloud networking use cases.

 This current git repo provides scripts and terraform files that automate the deployment of: